Is this tutorial for you?

 Step 4 – Create a Visual Expert project

-This primarily consists in selecting the code & database(s) you wish to analyze.
+This consists in selecting the code & database(s) you wish to analyze.

 Several options are available.
 You can combine them in a single project:

-Once the code selection is completed, the analysis will start.
+Once this step is completed, the code analysis will start.
+A window will show the analysis progress.

 Step 5 – Automate Recurring Tasks